8 December 1941: Murders begin at Chełmno

 The camp was located in the village of Chełmno approximately 45 miles from the city of Łódź, home to Poland’s second largest ghetto.

 Chełmno was created to murder Jews from the Łódź Ghetto and surrounding regions.
 Jews were killed in sealed trucks which served as mobile gas chambers.
-The victims were then buried in mass graves at a forest camp in the Rzuchów Forest.
+They were then buried in mass graves at a forest camp in the Rzuchów Forest.
 The technology of killing people in groups by gas had been developed in Germany, where it was used to murder mentally and physically disabled people.

 As the main function of this camp was mass murder there were few survivors.
 Even those used as forced labourers, who buried bodies and removed victims’ clothing for reuse, were murdered when no longer deemed useful.